 Bathing a senior loved one with dementia can be a challenge.
 Cognitive decline is one of the hallmarks of dementia, and those with the disease may react negatively to familiar activities such as getting a bath.
 Fortunately, there are some steps you can take to ensure that bathing your loved one won’t be a harrowing experience.

-1. Explain the Bathing Process
+1. Explain the Bath Procedure

 If your loved one is confused, he or she may be unable to understand the importance of bathing.
 Explain each step of the bathing process.
 This way, your loved one won’t feel afraid or intimidated by the washcloth, soap, or shampoo.
 Also, make sure you’re being extra gentle while washing your loved one, and avoid any sudden movements that may startle him or her.

 Helping with basic daily tasks such as bathing can make caring for a senior with dementia challenging for family caregivers.
 Luckily, there is dementia care Allen families can rely on.
 Professional dementia caregivers help seniors with dementia stay safe and comfortable at home by preventing wandering, providing cognitive stimulation, and assisting with household chores.

 2. Encourage Participation

 Many seniors who have dementia feel as though they have no control over certain situations, which can lead to anxiety and depression.
 While you’re bathing your loved one, encourage participation in the bathing process by asking him or her to wash the upper body and legs.
 If your loved one has limited mobility and is unable to participate in the bathing process, refrain from asking.
 Asking for participation from seniors with dementia who are unable to cooperate may result in frustration.